 For most regular birth control pills, you take one dose of 2 to 5 pills as soon as you can.
 Then you take a second dose 12 hours later.
 The dose depends on the type of pill.

-If you use birth control pills for emergency contraception, keep the following in mind:
+If you use birth control pills for emergency contraception, keep these things in mind:

 - Birth control pills can cause nausea.
 Take an antinausea medicine such as Dramamine with the first dose and again 1 hour before the second dose.

-- If you vomit within 2 hours of taking the pills, call your doctor for advice.
+- If you vomit within 2 hours after you take the pills, call your doctor for advice.
 You may need to repeat the dose.

 - Be sure you take the active hormone pills.
 In a 28-day pack, the first 21 pills contain hormones.
-The last 7 pills (the ones you take during your period) do not contain any hormones.
+The last 7 pills (the ones you take during your period) don't contain any hormones.
 If you use 21-day packs, all of the pills contain hormones.

 A doctor or other health professional has to insert an IUD.

 How Well It Works